dphfox/wolf/docs/design/06-tables.md

 cool_year := cool_date.0
 ```

-##

 ## Select data via expression

-Expressions can be used to extract data from structs.
+Expressions can be used to extract data from tables.

 To access named data, use `.()`, with a `str` expression between the
 parentheses.